-Tests of the University's emergency response and evacuation procedures may be either announced or unannounced and shall include, but are not limited to:
+Tests of the University's emergency response and evacuation procedures will be announced and shall include, but are not limited to:

-- 1. At least one annual test message sent using the University's emergency notification system.
+- The University's emergency notification system sends at least one annual test message.
 This may be done in conjunction with other tests, such as the annual emergency response drill.
-Emergency response and evacuation procedures will be publicized in conjunction with this test. - 2.
-An annual emergency response drill involving the University's Emergency Response Team.
-This drill may include scenarios involving students, staff members, and outside agencies, evacuation drills of campus buildings, a test of the University's emergency notification system, or other activities.
-The University's emergency response and evacuation procedures shall be publicized in conjunction with this drill. - 3.
-Other tests as decided by the Department of Campus Safety.
+Emergency response and evacuation procedures will be publicized in conjunction with this test. - An annual emergency response drill involving the University's Emergency Response Team.
+This drill may include scenarios involving students, staff members, and outside agencies, evacuation drills of a campus building, a test of the University's emergency notification system, or other activities.
+The University's emergency response and evacuation procedures shall be publicized in conjunction with this drill. - Other tests as decided by the Department of Campus Safety and Security.

-The description of each test exercise, the date and time it took place, and whether it was announced or unannounced will be documented by Campus Safety.
+Campus Safety and Security will document each test exercise, its date and time, and whether it was announced or unannounced.

-Sexual Assault, Dating Violence, Domestic Violence, and Stalking
+Sexual Assault, Dating Violence, Domestic Violence, & Stalking

 Sexual assault, dating violence, domestic violence, and stalking are criminal acts that violate the standards of our community and are unacceptable at the University.
-These acts are devastating to the person who experiences them directly and can be traumatic to the person's family, friends, and the larger community as well.
+These acts are devastating to the person who experiences them directly and can be traumatic to the person's family, friends, and larger community as well.

 The University's Title IX: Sexual Harassment and Non-Discrimination Policy specifically addresses sexual assault, dating violence, domestic violence, and stalking.
-The policy is located at ketchum.edu/student-life/title-ix.
-Any member of the MBKU community may contact the Title IX Coordinator with questions at titleix@ketchum.edu.
+Any member of the MBKU community may contact the Title IX Coordinator with questions at TitleIX@ketchum.edu.

-Definitions
+A. Definitions

-- 1. Sexual Assault means an offense classified as a forcible or nonforcible sex offense under the uniform crime reporting system of the Federal Bureau of Investigation, including Rape, Fondling, Incest, and Statutory Rape (see Title IX policy for definitions). - 2.
-Dating Violence means violence committed by a person - who is or has been in a social relationship of a romantic or intimate nature with the victim; and - where the existence of such a relationship shall be determined based on a consideration of the following factors: - The length of the relationship. - The type of relationship, - The frequency of interaction between the persons involved in the relationship. - Dating violence includes, but is not limited to, sexual or physical abuse or the threat of such abuse. - 3.
-Domestic Violence includes felony or misdemeanor crimes of violence committed by: - · a current or former spouse or intimate partner of the victim, - a person with whom the victim shares a child in common, - a person who is cohabitating with or has cohabitated with the victim as a spouse or intimate partner,
+Sexual Assault means an offense classified as a forcible or nonforcible sex offense under the uniform crime reporting system of the Federal Bureau of Investigation, including rape, fondling, incest, and statutory rape (see Title IX policy for definitions).

+Dating Violence means violence committed by a person

+- a. who is or has been in a social relationship of a romantic or intimate nature with the victim; and - b. where the existence of such a relationship shall be determined based on consideration of the following factors: - i.
+The length of the relationship, - ii.
+The type of relationship, - iii.
+The frequency of interaction between the persons involved in the relationship. - c.
+Dating violence includes, but is not limited to, sexual or physical abuse or the threat of such abuse.

+Domestic Violence includes felony or misdemeanor crimes of violence committed by

-- a person similarly situated to a spouse of the victim under the domestic or family violence laws of California, or - any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of California. - 4.
-Stalking means engaging in a Course of Conduct directed at a specific person that would cause a Reasonable Person to- - fear for his or her safety or the safety of others; or - suffer Substantial Emotional Distress. - 5.
+- a. a current or former spouse or intimate partner of the victim - b. a person with whom the victim shares a child in common - c. a person who is cohabitating with or has cohabitated with the victim as a spouse or intimate partner - d. a person similarly situated to a spouse of the victim under the domestic or family violence laws of California - e. any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of California.

+Stalking means engaging in a Course of Conduct directed at a specific person that would cause a Reasonable Person to

+- a. fear for their safety or the safety of others; or - b. suffer Substantial Emotional Distress.

 Consent is affirmative, conscious, voluntary, and revocable.
 Consent to sexual activity requires of each person an affirmative, conscious, and voluntary agreement to engage in sexual activity.